cbeck88/strict-variant/README.md

     nothrow moveable.
 It never makes a backup move or copy, and never throws an exception.

   Each approach has its merits.
+I chose the `strict_variant` approach because I find it simpler and it avoids what I consider to be drawbacks of `boost::variant` and `std::variant`.
+  And, if you manage
-I chose the `strict_variant` approach because I find it simpler and it avoids the drawbacks of `boost::variant` and `std::variant`.
-If you manage to make all your types no-throw move constructible, which often I find I can, then `strict_variant` gives you optimal performance, the same as `std::variant`, without an empty state.
+  to make all your types no-throw move constructible, which I often find I can, then `strict_variant` gives you optimal performance, the same as `std::variant`, without an empty state.